vippsas/vipps-developers/terminology.md

   additional changes.
 See the API specification for the requirements for the idempotency key.

-* Merchant - A juridical unit, typically called a business or company, identified with organization number (`orgno`).
+* Merchant - A juridical unit, typically called a business, identified with organization number (`orgno`).

 * Merchant Serial Number (MSN) - The MSN identifies a sales unit, not a merchant.